 The EC decision to impose "carve-outs" has most recently had the result that the US SEC's historic decision to eliminate reconciliation to US GAAP for foreign private issuers has been restricted to those registrants that file financial statements that comply with "full IFRS" (which implies that those using "Euro-IFRS" and other national modifications of IFRS promulgated by the IASB will not be eligible for this benefit).
 Registrants using any deviation from pure IFRS, and those using any other national GAAP, will continue to be required to present a reconciliation to US GAAP.
-Over time, it can be assumed that this will add to the pressure to report under "full IFRS," and that even the EU may line up behind full and complete adherence to officially promulgated IFRS.
-In November 2009 EFRAG decided to defer the endorsement of IFRS 9, although in principle they agree with the management approach adopted in IFRS 9.
-This deferral remains in place at the time of writing in June 2016 although the indication is now that endorsement will be forthcoming during the second half of 2016.
-EFRAG's deferral has arisen because of its belief that more time should be taken to consider the outcome of other sections of the financial instrument project and that the sections should be endorsed as a package.
+Over time, it can be assumed that this will add to the pressure to report under "full IFRS," and that even the EU may eventually line up behind full and complete adherence to officially promulgated IFRS.
+In November 2009 EFRAG decided to defer the endorsement of IFRS 9, although stating that in principle they agreed with the management approach adopted in the standard.
+EFRAG's deferral arose because of its belief that more time should be taken to consider the outcome of other sections of the financial instrument project and that the sections should be endorsed as a package.
+EFRAG published its final endorsement advice on IFRS 9 in September 2015, and the standard was finally endorsed for use in the EU in November 2016.